 “In the future there will definitely be significant improvement in battery chemistry and power management.
 With our new systems we will be able to replace old technologies or make small optimizations such as communication signals without a problem”.

-3 of the best rim drive electric outboard motors
+Best rim drive electric outboard motors

 Developed from commercial shipping applications, the rim drive uses the outer part of the tunnel as the stator, and the inner section as the rotor.
 Basically, this gives just a single moving part, with all the electrical components ‘potted’ in resin to be completely watertight.